Contents: Examination ↡ Replacement ↡

 5. If it has not already been removed, remove the camshaft cover as described in paragraph 4.

-6. Remove the nozzles as described in chapter 4.
+6. Remove the injectors as described in chapter 4.

 7. Remove the radiator fan and shroud as described in chapter 3.